-Many companies in the localization and language industry run their own charitable or Community and Social Responsibility (CSR) programs.
+Many companies in the localization and translation industry run their own charitable or Corporate Social Responsibility (CSR) programs.
 GALA is always pleased to hear about and promote visibility of these efforts.

 On a global scale, there are several non-profit organizations that are doing tremendous work using the unique skills of the industry to improve the lives of people around the world.
 Dozens of small and large companies in our industry sponsor these organizations, and many individual translators and interpreters provide their services for free in support of their work.
 A few of these non-profit organizations are listed below.

 Translators and interpreters are increasingly persecuted, prosecuted, imprisoned, kidnapped and assassinated across the globe.
 To publicize and combat this critical state of affairs, Red T, a 501(c)(3) non-profit organization, was founded in 2010 to advocate worldwide for linguists in conflict zones and other high-risk settings.

 As the only organization of its kind, Red T works in partnership with the major international language associations to urge governments to institute and improve policies relating to its cause.
 Among Red T's initiatives are the Open Letter Project in which appeals are sent to authorities on behalf of embattled colleagues, the development of guidelines for T/Is working in conflict zones and a UN petition that calls for protected status for linguists in conflict situations.